Hi, I’m Mirjam. Welcome to my personal website!

-I’m an oceanographer at heart, trying to make a difference in science communication.
+I am an oceanographer trying to make a difference in science communication.

-I started writing my blog “Adventures in oceanography and teaching” to have a space to document “kitchen oceanography” and new teaching methods I tried, to reflect on teaching-related topics, and to share ideas.
-I am excited to hear this blog is inspiring other people to think about their own teaching in a different way (read below what others have said about my blog), and I hope there is interesting stuff in most of my posts (at least I think there is).
+I started writing my blog “Adventures in oceanography and teaching” to have a space to document “kitchen oceanography” and new teaching methods I tried, to reflect on teaching-related topics, and to share — and get feedback on! — my ideas.
+I am excited to hear this blog is inspiring other people to think about their own teaching in a different way (read below what others have said about my blog)!
 But beware: as I continue to learn more every day, my views are likely to develop over time, too.

 What people say about my blog